 Nigerian Communications Commission (NCC)

-The Commission and NCC collaborate to ensure the protection of communication services consumers.
-This collaboration is guided by a Memorandum of Understanding.
-Both institutions collaborate to ensure that service providers comply with appropriate standards and deliver value to consumers.
-When grievances occur, both agencies also cross refer and collaborate in resolving complaints and addressing market trends.
+The Commission and the Nigerian Communications Commission (NCC) collaborate to ensure the protection of communication services consumers.
+This synergy is guided by a Memorandum of Understanding.
+Both institutions have agreed to ensure that service providers comply with appropriate standards and deliver value to consumers.
+When grievances occur, both agencies also cross refer and work together in resolving complaints and addressing market trends.
 The working relationship involves provision of technical support, information sharing, and consumer education, amongst other forms of collaboration.

 Nigerian Electricity Regulatory Commission (NERC)